dougeby/IntuneDocs/intune/android-enterprise-overview.md

 -  **Work profile-scoped VPN** – VPN connections are limited to just the apps deployed to the work profile.
 Only Android enterpise-managed apps can use the VPN connection.
 Personal apps on the device cannot use a managed VPN connection.
 For more information, see [Android enterprise VPN settings](vpn-settings-android.md#android-work-profile-device-vpn-settings).

--  **App-specific VPN** – If a VPN provider supports configuration for app-specific VPN and provides the capability to configure per-app VPN via the Android enterprise app configuration profile, then a app-specific VPN can be configured in Intune.
+-  **App-specific VPN** – If a VPN provider supports configuration for app-specific VPN and provides the capability to configure per-app VPN via the Android enterprise app configuration profile, then an app-specific VPN can be configured in Intune.
 Check with the VPN provider to see if they support this capability.
 For more information, see [Use a Microsoft Intune custom profile to create a per-app VPN profile for Android devices](android-pulse-secure-per-app-vpn.md).

 ## Certificate profiles